iperal2021/empotrados/docs/Vending_Machine/index.md

 ### 5. Threads

-I used a total of four threads, two of them using the thread controller.
+I used a total of four **threads**, two of them using the thread controller.
 The threads that I decide to use ar to take the lectures from the ultrasound, the dht sensor and to take the time whe the program was initialized.

 The tempearature and humidity thread has the exact code except for what is shown on the LCD.
-With the show_temperature() function I run the thread controller.
+With the *show_temperature()* function I run the thread controller.

 ```c
 void temperature_thread() {